White House blocks AP from event for using 'Gulf of Mexico'

 "The Gulf of Mexico has carried that name for more than 400 years," the updated Stylebook entry states.
 "Refer to it by its original name while acknowledging the new name Trump has chosen."

-The U.S. Geological Service has officially adopted "Gulf of America."
+The U.S. Geological Survey has officially adopted "Gulf of America."
 Apple and Google Maps also call it by that name when searched by users based in the U.S.

 Outside the country, "Gulf of Mexico" is still used.